 In years that followed our dad’s passing,

-my brother and I were shrouded by a cloak of mystery and secrecy that my mother had built around my brother and me.
+my brother and I were shrouded by a cloak of mystery and secrecy that my mother had built around us.
 On the surface, those who were closest and spent the most time with us knew that something wasn’t quite right.
-They could pick up on subtle nuances, which were just symptoms of what was really going on…they had no idea of what was taking place behind closed doors.
+They could pick up on subtle nuances, which were just symptoms of what was really going on – they had no idea of what was taking place behind closed doors.

 The ‘apron-strings’ were really made of iron chains which held Benjamin and me within arm’s length of our mother.
 Ben was seven years younger than me.
 For the most part, this meant that I took the lion’s share of the chores as well as bore any initial assault caused by our mother’s paranoid outbreaks or zealot fueled tirades.